-What has been achieved What remains to be achieved? since 2018?
-Medium term Long term A - Infrastructure A1 - Setting up of a Commission for the accelerated implementation of the "Optimisation of navigable channel depth in the Middle Rhine valley and Lower Rhine" A1 - Implementation of the "Optimisation of navigable channel depth in the Middle Rhine valley and Lower Rhine" A2 - Integrated project planning approach A3 - High-quality maintenance of waterways and infrastructure A3 - Climate change-adapted maintenance of waterway and infrastructure A4 - Studies aiming at improving water management on the Rhine A4 - Improved water management on the Rhine; Study on the possibility of new reservoirs / extending existing reservoir water planning A5 - Investigate hydraulic enginee ensure reliable transport condition : hydraulic engineering options to transport conditions on the Rhine B - Fleet B1 - Research in optimisation of existing vessels and new builds B2 - Public funding B3 - Assess feasibility of adding barges to a pushed convoy during low water periods to transport the same quantity B4 - Increase the number of low-water-optimised vessels C - Shippers, logistics, industry C1 - Secure time charter contract for vessels adapted to low water levels C2 - Optimisation of handling capacity onsite and near site, increase - f handling and storage capacities in s next to the industrial sites C3 - Research in adaptation of transport/storage concepts C4 - Efficient internal communication processes C5 - Use alternative modes of transport C5 - Construction / optimisation of terminals to (i.e. long-term train transportati acilitate modal shift
+What remains to be achieved?
+What has been achieved since 2018?
+A1 - Setting up of a Commission A1 - Implementation of the for the accelerated implementation 'Optimisation of navigable channel of the "Optimisation of navigable depth in the Middle Rhine valley channel depth in the Middle Rhine and Lower Rhine" valley and Lower Rhine' A - Infrastructure A2 - Integrated project planning approach A3 - High-quality maintenance of waterways and A3 - Climate change-adapted maintenance of infrastructure A4 - Improved water management on the Rhine; A4 - Studies aiming at improving water management Study on the possibility of new reservoirs / extending on the Rhine existing reservoir water planning A5 - Investigate hydraulic engineering options to A5 - Implement hydraulic engineering options to ensure reliable transport conditions on the Rhine ensure reliable transport conditions on the Rhine Fleet B4 - Increase the number of low-water-optimised vessels C - Shippers, logistics, industry C1 - Secure time charter contract for vessels adapted to low water levels C2 - Expansion of handling and storage capacities in C2 - Optimisation of handling capacity and storage capacity onsite and near site, increase on-site inventory the ports next to the industrial sites C3 - Research in adaptation of transport/storage concepts C4 - Efficient internal communication processes C5 - Use alternative modes of transport C5 - Construction / optimisation of terminals to (i.e. long-term train transportation capacity) facilitate modal shift